-• It turns out to be useful for debugging purposes, and for a full understanding of the way in which our machine works, to be able to print out the evaluation stack at any point in the program.
-This we have done by introducing another keyword into the language, stackdump, which can appear as a simple statement, and whose code generation is handled by the Dump method.
+• It turns out to be useful for debugging purposes, and for a full understanding of the way in which our machine works, to be able to print out the evaluation stack and/or heap at any point in the program.
+This we might do by introducing keywords like stackdump and heapdump, which can appear as simple statements, and whose code generation is handled by the stack and Heap methods.